rencalo770/gengine_en/example.md

 - from the example, we can find that ,****the compile of rules and the execute of rule is async****. so user can use this feature, to update the rules in gengine but not need to stop service.
 - Usually, create a new ```ruleBuilder```to accept new rules and compile, when compile finished, then use the new ```ruleBuilder```pointer to replace old ```ruleBuilder```pointer to update the rules in gengine. in addtion,user can use ```ruleBuilder``` to check the grammar of rules in async.
-- ATTENTION:  compile rules is CPU INTENSIVE，commonly, when user update the rules and there are many gengine instances in your service，please just build a ```ruleBuilder```, the last gengine instance get the updated rules by copy the new ```ruleBuilder```.
+- ATTENTION:  compile rules is CPU INTENSIVE,commonly, when user update the rules and there are many gengine instances in your service,please just build a ```ruleBuilder```, the last gengine instance get the updated rules by copy the new ```ruleBuilder```.

 #### In True Servie